 Stoke Lacy is a rural community which wishes to retain its distinctive character of historic and heritage assets while allowing the community to flourish and develop.
-By 2031, residents of Stoke Lacy will continue to enjoy a high quality of life with good access to local facilities and to the exceptional countryside around the parish.
+Development should be sustainable thereby meeting the needs of the present without compromising the ability of future generations to meet their own needs.
+Emphasis should be on Climate Smart Choices and resource efficiency.
+It should be recognised that to meet community need, sites may have to be found adjacent to or beyond settlement boundaries.
+By 2031, residents of Stoke Lacy will continue to enjoy a high quality of life with good access to local facilities and to the exceptional countryside around the Parish.